30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Night of the Living Dead, directed by George A. Romero, is considered one of the most influential independent horror movies ever made.

-Often copied, but never duplicated, this black-and-white film introduced audiences to a flesh-eating zombie apocalypse as social commentary on classism and race relations during a turbulent time period in American history – and becoming the benchmark for the genre in the process.
+Often copied but never duplicated, this black-and-white film introduced audiences to a flesh-eating zombie apocalypse as social commentary on classism and race relations during a turbulent period in American history – and became the benchmark for the genre in the process.

 His House (2020): Survivor Guilt Turned Monstrous